rdok/aws-ec2-autoscale-monitor-slack/README.md

 ## Debug
 Use the EC2 serial console to connect the instance.

 The password is set to `secret` from the `UserData`.
-This is set ONLY for debugging purposes, so do we remove this command before using it on production.
+This is set ONLY for debugging purposes, so do remove this command before using it on production.

 ## Stress Test
 ```sh